benrbray/yaraku-test/README.md

 ## Limitations

+Below, I discuss some limitations of the appliation.
+These limitations are also reflected in `#TODO` comments that I intentionally left throughout the code.

+#### Database

 * Due to the use of `rq` and `redis`, this application won't be able to run on Windows systems (except possibly through WSL, although this is untested).
 * By default, `rq` considers jobs to fail if they take longer than 180 seconds.
 Depending on the needs of the application, this limit could be extended.
 * By default, `rq` only stores the results of tasks for 500 seconds.
 Depending on the needs of the application, this limit could be extended.
+* For the most part, the application does not gracefully handle Redis connection failures.
+If any Redis command fails, the database will need to be cleaned up manually (or flushed entirely).
+Because this application is very low-stakes, I made this tradeoff in the interest of time and simplicity.
+For high-stakes applications, it would be important to ensure the database code is robust to failures.
+* The application uses a number of O(N) database accesses, where N is the number of books.
+For hundreds of books, this is acceptable, but the application may slow down dramatically if thousands of books are added.
+This could be solved with paging, or by batching requests.

+#### Synchronization Issues

+Because `ml` and `web` are separate services working on the same data, they may not always be in sync.
+In particular, the following may occur:

+* The `ml` service might recommend a book that has already been deleted.
+* The `ml` service might not have assigned a grouping to recently-added books.
+* Groups computed by the `ml` service may contain books that have been deleted.

+At the moment, these errors won't cause the application to crash, but they are not handled very gracefully.